STEdge: Self-training Edge Detection with Multi-layer Teaching and Regularization: Introduction

+The multi-layer regularization and self-teaching together achieve a good balance of precision and recall of edge detection, making our method realizes good cross-dataset generalization.
+After self-trained on \textit{COCO} validation dataset without using labels, it attains $1.2\%$ improvement for ODS and $1.8\%$ for OIS when tested on the unseen \textit{BIPED} dataset, compared to supervised methods trained on \textit{BSDS} dataset using all labels.
+Also, on \textit{BIPED} dataset, based on our self-training method, two backbones of DexiNed and PiDiNet finetuned on $50\%$ of the training set already outperforms all the state-of-the-art methods finetuned on $100\%$ of the training set.
+With the same training set, our method improves the original backbones in all cases.

-In a nutshell, our contributions are mainly as follows: \begin{itemize} \item We propose the first self-training framework which enables edge detection. \item We introduce multi-layer teaching and consistency regularization in the context of self-training edge detection. \item We conduct extensive evaluation of the self-trained network and demonstrate its strong cross-dataset generality. \end{itemize}
+In a nutshell, our contributions are mainly as follows: \begin{itemize} \item We propose the first framework which enables self-training edge detection from single images. \item We introduce multi-layer consistency regularization and self-teaching in the context of self-trained edge detection. \item We conduct extensive evaluations of the self-trained network and demonstrate its strong cross-dataset generality and the potential to promote edge detectors. \end{itemize}